fbernack/baby-swimming-web-scraper/README.md

-# baby-swimming-web-scraper
+# 👶🏊‍ Baby Swimming Web Scraper

-Web scraper including GitHub action to retrieve new appointments for baby swimming courses from a website every hour and send them via email if needed.
-Can be used as a template for your own web scraper as well as scheduled tasks.
+Web scraper including GitHub Action workflow to retrieve new appointments for baby swimming courses from a website every hour and send them via email if needed.
+Can be used as a template for your own web scraper as well as for scheduled tasks.

-## Usage
+## Manual usage

 1. *(Optional)* Setup & activate virtual environment